Erasmus+ staff training mobility

 The guidance from the national agency is that mobility can be from 2 days to 2 months.
 Keele has set a limit of 5 days plus 2 additional travel days in order to maximise the funding we receive.

 Funding is available to cover subsistence and travel.
+Subsistence funding can be used to cover the cost of accommodation and attending an international week.
+Conferences are not covered by the funding available.
 The European Commission sets the grant rates annually.
 The 2019 Staff Mobility Grant Rates document outlines the grant per day and per week.

 Staff Travel Grants are based on the "travel distance" as determined by the British Council distance calculator.

 |Between 4000 and 7999km||€820 per partcipant|

 Please note: Please note that the grants may not cover the full cost of your period abroad, but do contribute a substantial portion.
 Grants are also awarded on a receipts expenditure basis only.
 Staff are responsible for arranging your own travel.

 Applications should be made before Friday 6th December 2019 via the 2019/20 Erasmus 103 Staff Mobility application or the 2019/20 Erasmus 107 Staff Mobility application for mobilities outside of the EU.
 Please be aware the funding for non EU mobility is limited and will likely only be allocated to staff linked to the funding bid.

 - The application should be at least 6 weeks in advance of the proposed mobility;

 - The application will ask for confirmation that the mobility has been discussed with your School Internationalisation Director/Head of School before being submitted;